 Our CSA is more than fresh produce – it’s a way for you to experience the seasons and abundance of life on a local farm.

 Our 2023 CSA is a 22-week harvest season offering over 200 varieties of vegetables, herbs, and some add-ons.

 June 2 to October 27, come to our farm in South Surrey Fridays between 1-7pm or to an accessible East Vancouver pick-up site 2-7pm.

 How it Works

 New: Members fill a large canvas tote bag (18″) with anything from our farm’s harvest each Friday.
 You decide what goes in your bag!
 Get what you want and can use.
-You’ll sign up based on the adults eaters in your household sharing the produce each week (kids ride free):
+You’ll sign up based on the adults in your household eating the produce together each week (kids ride free):

 Think a farmer’s market that is just for you!

 Choose your share size on the number of adults in your household who will be eating from your share each week, not by the quantity of vegetables you think you need.
 All households get access to what you can eat all season (the bag is your weekly upper limit).

 Your large canvas tote bag fits over $50 of produce.
 U-pick bulk crops or large items like melons, squash, flowers are the cherry on top and don’t have to fit in your bag.